 This developmental approach, working with the whole person whilst holding awareness of the systems they operate within, is what distinguishes genuinely transformative leadership coaching training from skills-based programmes that simply teach techniques.

 You’ll work with proven coaching frameworks, including GROW, to structure conversations without constraining thinking.
-You’ll also be introduced to Nancy Kline’s Time to Think principles, an approach that creates the conditions for independent thinking.
+You’ll also be introduced to Nancy Kline’s Time to Think principles, a UK-originated approach that creates the conditions for independent thinking.

 As a certified Time to Think Coach and Practitioner, Julia integrates these principles into her training, emphasising the quality of attention you bring to your team members.